 Pride and Prejudice by Jane Austen

 Jane Austen's romantic novel is certainly one to get all dreamy-eyed about whilst lazing in the tub.
-A story of flirtation and intrigue, set in the early 1800s, the main character Elizabeth falls hopelessly in love with the seemingly aloof Mr Darcy (played famously by Colin Firth).
+A story of flirtation and intrigue, set in the early 1800s, the main character Elizabeth falls hopelessly in love with the seemingly aloof Mr Darcy (played famously by Colin Firth in the 1995 TV adaptation).
 Darcy ultimately must overcome his pride, whilst Elizabeth overcomes her prejudice to finally appreciate their feelings for each other.
 Written in the Regency period, this book has been a firm favourite for over 2 centuries and is best enjoyed in a Victorian bathroom setting.